qperkins33/KitchenOrganizer/README.md

 - Zip your project folder which should contain all of your code, including the gradle build files and the README and submit the zip file to D2L.

 *****************************************************************************************************
-Update Milestone 3 README based on above instructions and updated code in project:
+TODO: Update Milestone 3's README for Milestone 4 based on above instructions and updated code in project:

 How is the code structured?